kwilteam/kwil-js/README.md

 ### Account Identifiers

-In Kwil, accounts are identified by the signer that they use.
+In Kwil, accounts are identified by the signer(s) that are used on the Kwil Network.
 Kwil natively supports two types of signers: Secp256k1 (EVM) and ED25519.

 Secp256k1 signers use **Ethereum wallet addresses** as identifiers.
 ED25519 signers use the **ED25519 public key** as identifiers.